Natural – Local – Grass fed – Sustainable Beef

 Roast cuts include chuck, rump, shoulder, etc.

 Round cuts include round steak, beef tips, stew meat, etc.

 Other include short ribs, soup bones, organ meats, etc

 We sell our beef in quarter, half and whole beef quantities.
 The majority of our our customers prefer quarters, since it is a reasonable amount of beef without requiring too much freezer space.
 When you are ready, simply complete the form on the “Order” page to get started.
 If you are ordering a half or whole to split among friends or family, we are happy to generate multiple Paypal invoices for each party.

 Yes, we dry age all of your beef for approximately 12 days before the carving process begins.
 In our experience, this is the ideal amount of time to dry age grass fed beef.

-Our current pricing is $5.93 per pound hanging weight.
-This includes all processing and delivery to your door.
+Our current pricing is $7.79 per pound hanging weight.
+This includes all processing and delivery to your door within our delivery radius.

 A typical quarter will require about 3.0 cubic feet of freezer space.
 (36 inches in each direction.)
 The freezer in a 2nd refrigerator is usually more than enough.
 If you need extra freezer space, all major retailers sell small stand alone freezers starting at less than $200.

 The simple answer is about 85 lbs of packaged beef.
 The real answer is it depends on the starting and hanging weight, plus the weight loss that occurs in dry aging and processing to turn the quarter into the ideal individual cuts.
 A restaurant purchasing a whole beef for hamburger would have a much higher ratio of hanging weight to packaged weight than the typical consumer wanting the ideal cuts.
 We estimate a 35% variance from hanging weight to packaged weight as an estimate using optimal standard cuts.